Azure-Samples/java-ai/README.md

 azd up
 ```

-After approx 15mins all resources will be deployed.
+After up to 15 minutes all resources will be deployed.
 Please call the printed endpoint of the ai-shop-ui of the terminal in a browser.
-You should see the startpage of **The AI Shop**:
+You should see the start page of **The AI Shop**:

 ![alt text](startpage.png)